SkyTemple/eos-move-effects/readme.md

 Credits to End45 for the move effects table location.

 Credits to PsyCommando for the FileStreams manipulation functions.

+Credits to Parakoopa for SkyTemple and tech-ticks for the GUI asm editor.

 And to all the people that have worked on hacking this game or will be in the future.